 Program control (flow) instructions in the Click PLC will utilize interrupts and subroutines.
-In the last post on Click PLC Compare and Math Instructions we discussed interrupts.
-They can be timed or event (Built in inputs on the CPU.)
+In the last post on Click PLC Compare and Math Instructions, we discussed interrupts.
+They can be timed or event (Built-in inputs on the CPU.)
 When the interrupt happens it will immediately go and solve the logic in the interrupt and then return to the instruction following the location that it was called.
 This can and will happen at any time throughout the scan of the PLC.

 Let’s take a look at an example of an interrupt.
 We will flash an output on for 3 seconds and off for 3 seconds.
-A review of entering interrupts can be found at our last post.
+A review of entering interrupts can be found in our last post.
 Click PLC Compare and Math Instructions

 The code that we use for the flasher is just a normally closed contact going to the output of the same contact.
 Since this logic will only execute once every three seconds, it will alternate the output on and off.

 Subroutines are blocks of code that will get executed when they are called from the main program.
 This differs from the interrupt because with subroutines we have complete control of when it will be executed in relation to the main program.
-In the Click PLC we can have 986 subroutines.
+In the Click PLC, we can have 986 subroutines.
 This means that we will have 986 calls or more in the main program to execute the code in the subroutine.
 We cannot have nested subroutines.
 This means that each subroutine must return to the main program.
 It cannot call another subroutine.

 When a Subroutine program is not called during a scan of the main program the memory bits and data registers within the subroutine will maintain their status unless some other part of the program changes their status or data.

 The purpose of subroutines is to organize your code into manageable pieces.
 These pieces can also be re-usable.
-Readability of your PLC program improves when using subroutines because you are just looking at smaller pieces of code.
+The readability of your PLC program improves when using subroutines because you are just looking at smaller pieces of code.
 The alternative would be all of the rungs in just the main program.
 This is hard to read and especially troubleshoot when things are not working.

 Here is what happens when scanning the program:

-- Main program logic is scanned / solved until it reaches a subroutine call
+- Main program logic is scanned/solved until it reaches a subroutine call

 - Subroutines logic is scanned /solved until it reaches the return statement

-- The main program logic continues to scan / solve with the rung that follows the subroutine call
+- The main program logic continues to scan/solve with the rung that follows the subroutine call

 - This will continue until the End statement is read which will then complete the rest of the PLC scan and start again